AFWW

 The Vision Thing

-A Vision—a Bold, Unifying Plan that Will Work—is Essential in the War Against Terrorism And Ultimately in the Campaign to End Wars.
+A Vision—a Bold, Unifying Plan that Will Work—is Essential in the War Against Terrorism, and Ultimately Also in a Campaign to End Wars.

 "Today the United States possesses abundant, even historic power.
 But we do not possess a grand strategy.
 We do not have a coherent framework for applying our powers to achieve large national purposes.
 There is not even a consensus as to what our national purposes are.
 We are much clearer about the sheer fact of our power than we are about how, when, where, and toward what ends it should be used." - Gary Hart, Ex-U.S. Senator, The Fourth Power (1)